rcazzara/seldovia/_people/Anderson_Robert_Eugene.md

 cemetery_plot: 40
 source_file: Cemetery Directory
 ---
-**Robert Eugene   Anderson** was born and died on November 19, 1948.
+**ROBERT EUGENE ANDERSON** was born and died on November 19, 1948.
 He was the son of John (Jack, Jr.) and Lois ERICKSON Anderson.
 He is buried in the Seldovia City Cemetery in plot 40.